kacper-korzen/calculator/README.md

 ## Getting Started
 1. Open the calculator in a web browser.
 2. Enter a number in the input field using the number buttons or the keyboard.
-3. Select an operation using the corresponding button (+, -, *, /).
+3. Select an operation using the corresponding button (+, -, x, /).
 4. Enter another number.
 5. Click the "=" button to calculate the result.
-6. Click the "C" button to clear the input field and start a new calculation.
+6. Click the "AC" button to clear the input field and start a new calculation.

 ## License
 This project is licensed under the MIT License.
 See [`LICENSE`](https://choosealicense.com/licenses/mit/)  for details.